caycefischer/webcraft/index.markdown

 ## ...is helping design students master the web. {: .hN .alpha .serif .kicker #kicker}

 Web-Craft is an educational programme dedicated to helping design students become fluent with the web.
-The meticulously researched curriculum is sourced from the work of the community's best and brightest, drawing upon an established canon of design practice and theory.
+The meticulously researched curriculum is sourced from work of the community's best and brightest, drawing upon an established canon of design practice and theory.
 {: .hN .serif .delta}

 Geared towards design students or others new to the field, Web-Craft establishes a strong base in the fundamentals of front-end web development, and explores the tools and techniques of modern web design through guided lessons and tutorials.
 In the future, long-form article/essays will be published in the Journal, with a view to gain insight into more advanced or theoretical aspects of web-craft.